RAF Odiham

 25th May 1982

-This was a long and arduous task and by 25 May only two Chinooks had been made ready, these being ZA706 and ZA718.
-The latter 718 was successfully air tested and flown off the ship with 706 awaiting its turn on deck. |
+This was a long and arduous task, and by 25 May, only two Chinooks had been made ready, ZA706 and ZA718.
+The latter was successfully air tested and flown off the ship, with 706 awaiting its turn on deck. |

-The Atlantic Conveyor was ordered into San Carlos Water after dark on the 25 May, to begin unloading her very precious cargo, vital to the break out of the UK's Marines and Paras for their assault on the occupying Argentinian forces.
-At 18.41Z Atlantic Conveyor was hit by an Exocet anti-ship missile fired from an Argentine Navy Dassault Super Etendard with the loss of twelve crew, including Captain Ian North and all the remaining aircraft three of which were 18 Squadron Chinooks, ZA706, ZA716 & ZA719.
-The Argentines considered that they had hit one of the Task Force's carriers as this was one their prize targets.
-Exocets were in very short supply and the Argentines could not afford to use them on low value targets, this time they missed their prize but the Atlantic Conveyor was no low value target, so hitting her had far reaching implications for the success of the UK's mission to retake the Islands.
+The Atlantic Conveyor was ordered into San Carlos Water after dark on the 25 May to begin unloading her very precious cargo, vital to the break out of the UK's Marines and Paras for their assault on the occupying Argentinian forces.
+At 18.41Z, Atlantic Conveyor was hit by an Exocet anti-ship missile fired from an Argentine Navy Dassault Super Etendard with the loss of 12 crew, including Captain Ian North and all the remaining aircraft 3 of which were No. 18 Squadron Chinooks, ZA706, ZA716 and ZA719.
+The Argentines considered that they had hit one of the Task Force's carriers as this was one of their prize targets.
+Exocets were in very short supply, and the Argentines could not afford to use them on lesser targets.
+However, the Atlantic Conveyor was not a low-value asset, and its loss left a serious shortfall in the UK's ability to transport its troops and supplies, resulting in the Marines and Paras having to 'yomp' across the Falklands to take on the Argentines.
+No. 18 Squadron had one Chinook left, ZA718 coded BN (Bravo November), and this is a helicopter that has become something of a legend due to its load-carrying feats while flying in the Falklands.
+On 2 June, 81 troops were squeezed into Bravo November twice its usual load carrying capacity, with a further 75 transported from Goose Green later in the day.

 A ceasefire was declared on 14 June 1982 with the surrender of the Argentine forces to Major General Jeremy Moore after some very heavy fighting in the air, at sea and on land.
-The short brutal conflict cost 255 British and over 900 Argentine lives, three Island civilians were also among the casualties.
+The short, brutal conflict cost 255 British and over 900 Argentine lives.
+Three Island civilians were also among the casualties.

 A ceasefire was declared on 14 June 1982 with the surrender of the Argentine forces to Major General Jeremy Moore after some very heavy fighting in the air, at sea and on land.
-The short brutal conflict cost 255 British and over 900 Argentine lives, three Island civilians were also among the casualties.
+The short, brutal conflict cost 255 British and over 900 Argentine lives.
+Three Island civilians were also among the casualties.

 Peace Returns